 Navigate to the Nodes tab and click on the orderer that you created in Step 8.

 Under Consortium members, click Add organization.

-Choose Existing MSP ID and from the drop-down list, select the organization’s MSP that you created in step 6 (the MSP represents the peer’s organization), then click Add organization.
+Choose Existing MSP ID and from the drop-down list, select the organization’s MSP that you created in Step 6 (the MSP represents the peer’s organization) and then click Add organization.

 Repeat this step for all of the organizations that will be part of this consortium.

 The channel is the mechanism through which a set of components within a blockchain network communicate and transact.

 Navigate to the Channels tab in the left navigation and click Create channel.
 Click Next.